Rablidad/llvm-build-script/README.md

 ## To build you need to change the python64_dir and vsdevcmd variables with the path that matches your system

+to get the path for your python installation, you can simply run in the command line: ` python -c "import sys; import os; print(os.path.dirname(sys.executable))"`

 ## Requirements for building:
   * Ninja for windows, you can get the latest release from the official page here: https://ninja-build.org/
   * NSIS for windows, you can get the latest release from the official page here: https://nsis.sourceforge.io/Download